HamzahSaleh/StockPredictor/ReadMeCOSC.md

 Backend: Fast Api setup
 After cloning repo, (optional) setup anaconda environment, install dependencies with "pip install -r requirements.txt"
     - only necessary ones are:
-run the backend with "uvicorn main:app --reload"
+cd into the backend folder then run the backend with "uvicorn main:app --reload"

 Frontend:
 After navigating out of the backend folder, intall front end dependencies with "npm install", then "npm run dev" to open the local host.